twzhangyang/RestAirline/README.md

 * **CQRS** helps modelling pure domain by separating command and query logic
 * **Event Sourcing** helps decoupling domain models and persistence
 * **Combining CQRS and Event Sourcing** make the domain model more reasonable and pure
-* At the same time, different Bounded contexts can evolve into different Microservices, and different Microservices can interact through asynchronous **Message Bus** and **Event**
+* At the same time, different Bounded contexts can evolve into different Microservices and different Microservices can interact through asynchronous **Message Bus** and **events**
 * In the end, we got a Microservices architecture based on DDD.
 A single Microservices ensures the purity of the domain model through CQRS and Event Sourcing.
 Different Microservices can interact through the message bus.
-Finally, all services can be based on cloud and k8s.
+Finally, all services can be deployed to cloud and k8s

 # The Domain and Bounded context
 The example is regarding online booking/checkin for an airline company.
 An airline company named 'RestAirline' is offering online booking/checkin.